unified-doc/unified-doc/packages/unified-doc/readme.md

 ```

 ##### `doc.string(): string`
-Returns the string representation of the source document content.
+Returns the string representation of `content`.
+The default string encoding is `utf-8`.

 ```js
 doc.string(); // '> **some** markdown content'
 ```

 ##### `doc.text(): string`
-Provides a very simple but important way to extract the `text` content from a `doc`.
-This `text` content is usually human-readable content that is free of metadata and markup, and is obtained from the values of all text nodes in the `hast` representation of the `content`.
-This `text` content is used with various features in `unified-doc` such as `annotations` and `search`
+The `text` content of a `doc` is obtained by extracting values of all `text` nodes in the `hast` representation of the source `content`.
+The `text` content is free of markup and metadata, and supports many important `doc` features (annotations and searching).

 ```js
 doc.text(); // 'some markdown content'